 Another of Baker’s favorite targets from 2018, TE David Njoku was benched along with Higgins, and also could not get targets when OBJ sucked all the air out of the offense.
 Like Higgins, Njoku reblossemed in the second half of the 2020 season when OBJ was injured.
 So, by “rediscovering” Higgins & Njoku, the Browns were finally dragged kicking and screaming into recreating the magic of Baker’s rookie season of 2018.

 A QB is only as good as his receivers, and Higgins & Njoku should be on the field for virtually every snap.
 Unfortunately, they are poised to be disregarded again as their big-money “upgrades” OBJ & Austin Hooper get the lion’s share of the targets in 2021.

 Cast of Characters: Chad O’Shea

-O’Shea is the Browns’ wide-receivers coach who is trying to fix Odell.
+O’Shea is the Browns’ wide-receivers coach who tried to fix OBJ.
 Here is what he said when asked about Odell in the spring of 2021:

 “I think the one thing that’s been great for him to see is we’ve gone through a lot of the film this off-season already with Odell and showed him the things that he can be a part of offensively for us and be a productive player, and be a big part of our offense that we now have evidence of on film that we didn’t have last year…hey, this is where you’re going to be, this is how you’re going to run the route, and this is how you’re going to win the route.
 That’s been something that’s been very good for him, spending time the last several weeks, to be able to go through that process and to envision himself in how he can be a big part of this offense.”